MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 > [action]
 >
-> Next add `didMove(to view:)`.
+> Next add `didMove(to view:)` this time inside the class *GameScene*.
 Tip!
 If you start typing "didMove" Xcode will show a menu with code options.
 > When you see "didMove(to view: SKView)" press the Return key and Xcode will type the rest of the function
 > for you.
 >